matteounitn/cv/cv.md

 Collaboration between [Fondazione Bruno Kessler](https://fbk.eu) and [IPZS](https://www.ipzs.it) to promote the exchange of know-how and competences in the field of security technologies (material and digital) such as identification and and anti-counterfeiting, as well as the creation of a center for the coordination and exploitation of research.

+## Papers

+### A modular and extensible framework for securing TLS

+*in 12th ACM Conference on Data and Application Security and Privacy, CODASPY* $\bullet$ *Apr, 2022*

+Matteo Rizzi, Salvatore Manfredi, Giada Sciarretta, Silvio Ranise.

 ## Projects

 ### [breaking-telegram](https://github.com/matteounitn/breaking-telegram)